 There’s something about the combination of chocolate, coffee and mint that’s fabulously indulgent.
-This recipe brings all those flavours together to make beautiful little bonbons that look elegant but are surprisingly easy to make – perfect for a gift or for nibbles after a dinner party.
+This Peppermint Coffee Creams recipe is perfect for a gift or for nibbles after a dinner party.

-- When the white chocolate is cool but still a little sticky, put the chocolate leaves on top.
+9. When the white chocolate is cool but still a little sticky, put the chocolate leaves on top.
 Carefully peel the mint leaves away from the dark chocolate to leave an impression behind, and then lay one on the top of each bonbon.
-These goodies will last for a few days, but should be kept in the fridge.